 Let's remove the trash can using the Magic Fill.

-As you see, a part of the bicycle was used in the filling, and it does not look like it should be there.
+As you see, the program used part of the bicycle, and it does not look like it should be there.
 The rest of the area is quite good though, so I would only need to get rid of the yellow "spot" that is out of place.
 Since most of the selected area is good enough, I can make a smaller selection around the yellow spot (and another area just above it that seems to replicate some of the spokes from the wheel).